AndiGedrich/BattleShip/README.md

 - Toggle button for "View My Board" to hide when clicked second time.

-- My Ships not displaying own sunk ships
+- My Ships not displaying own sunk ships (worked in computer play, so need to check css classes.

 - Too much delay on end of game so it shows next player screen first.